 Skip advert

 Read full reviewWatch video

 The Mercedes C-Class is more about comfort than outright performance, delivering refinement for occupants and a luxurious, elegant style.
-The updated interior is plush, especially in the more expensive models, and the dashboard is modern, borrowing the portrait infotainment screen from the latest S-Class, which is easy to use and good to look at, even if some of the materials aren’t quite as high quality as those in an Audi A4.
+The updated interior is plush, especially in the more expensive models, and the dashboard is modern, borrowing the portrait infotainment screen from the latest S-Class.
+It’s easy to use and good to look at, even if some of the materials aren’t quite as high quality as those in an Audi A4.

+Skip advert